Anatomy of a faux scandal: Right-wing media uses misleading local story to suggest coronavirus cover-up - KESQ

 So how did Fox 17 draw the conclusion that the city was covering up the data?
 Well, the outlet’s story rested on emails between the mayor’s office and health department that reporter Dennis Ferrier obtained — emails which Ferrier conceded in his story only “reveal[ed] a partial picture.”
 Nevertheless, Ferrier drew the conclusion that the emails revealed something “disturbing.”

 Here’s what the emails show: After Rau requested data on coronavirus spread at bars and restaurants for his story, a senior advisor for the mayor, Benjamin Eagles, emailed the local health department seeking data to fulfill Rau’s request.
-An official from the health department responded asking Eagles, “This isn’t going to be publicly released, right?”
-Fox 17 quoted that same official later saying, “We have certainly refused to give counts per bar because those numbers are low per site.”
+Fox 17 quoted a health official later saying, “We have certainly refused to give counts per bar because those numbers are low per site.”

 Sounds nefarious, right?
 Well it’s not when you add the full context.
 This is the full quote from the health official.
 And though Fox 17 included an image at the top of its story that did show the full email, it omitted the latter half of this sentence from the body of its original report (emphasis mine): “We have certainly refused to give counts per bar (i.e. # cases per bar cluster) because this numbers are low per site, and there are data standards prohibiting the release of a total count that is less than 10 per small geographic area.
 We do have 2 bars now where the counts are over 10, but then that would single out those two and not the others.
 We could still release the total though.”

-Note: Correction: A previous version of this story incorrectly said an email between Eagles and a health department official had been exchanged as a result of inquiry from Rau.
-The story has been updated to accurately reflect the timeline related to those emails.